 Turning paper receipts into a claim has always been a dreaded task for employees, that could often take hours to complete.

 So to celebrate the speediness of our new system, we’ve been taking a look at some of the things that you can and can’t complete in 20 seconds.

 If you happen to be the fastest athlete in the world then you’ll just about be able to cover a 200-metre distance within 20 seconds.
 The current record of 19.19 seconds is held by Usain Bolt and was set on August 20, 2009.

 No female athlete has yet broken the 20-second barrier.
 The current world record holder is Florence Griffith-Joyner with a time of 21.34 seconds that was set in 1988.

 Getting served at a fast food drive-thru - 226 seconds

 A 2017 study into how long it takes to be served at a fast-food drive-thru restaurant found the average wait to be three minutes and 46 seconds.
-This means that it would take an employee around ten times longer to receive their meal than to claim for it using the Webexpenses expenses app.
+This means that it would take an employee around ten times longer to receive their meal than to claim for it using the Webexpenses expense tracker app.